bbjoverbeek/Error_Group_name_not_found/README.md

 ### Oscar
 - Made the website using Flask (user interface).
 - Made the label_lines.py script
-- He made a function that takes a url from IMSDb and makes a text file.

 ## How to use the program / reproduce the results:
 We used a web-based user interface, using flask.
 On this website it is possible to retreave the program for the script and the subtitles data.